-Three Reasons why Virtual Reality will Take Off
+Three Reasons Why Virtual Reality Has Taken Off

-Although there are a lot of obstacles to the success of VR, the immersive presence of the VR experience is so compelling that it will succeed – even in the mainstream.
+Although there have been a lot of obstacles to the success of mass-market adoption of VR, the immersive presence of the VR experience is so compelling that it will succeed – even in the mainstream.
 (After all, now you can climb Mt.
 Everest, swim with whales, or explore outer space, all with VR).
-VR is a totally different type of experience to any other viewing activity.
-It’s difficult for companies to sell it to consumers without helping them experience it first.
-In 2016, thousands of headsets were launched and sold with VR games for the first time, bringing the experience to millions of new users, helping to spread the word.
+VR is a totally different type of experience compared to any other viewing activity.
+At first, it was difficult for companies to sell it to consumers without helping them experience; in 2016, thousands of headsets were launched and sold with VR games for the first time, bringing the experience to millions of new users, helping to spread the word.
 Since then, the VR Awards have kept consumers abreast of the latest and the greatest innovations in VR, and not just for gamers.

-Up until now, the high cost of VR headsets and powerful computers to use with them has been one of the biggest disincentives to consumers.
-But as more companies enter the VR market headset prices have already got lower, with Samsung’s Gear VR and Google Cardboard leading the way.
-Facebook’s acquisition of the Oculus Rift brought a heavyweight player into the market and led many companies to take a second look at VR.
-Alternative support systems like Samsung’s S7 for their Gear VR are cheaper than the heavyweight computers needed for headsets like Oculus or Vive.
-With more competition will come lower prices, higher adoption rates and more programming.
+In the past, the high costs of VR headsets and powerful computers to use with them has been one of the biggest drawbacks for consumers.
+But as more companies have entered the VR market, headset prices have gotten lower, with Facebook’s Oculus Quest 2, Sony Playstation VR and Google Cardboard leading the way, both price-wise and quality-wise.
+More competition means lower prices, higher adoption rates of VR and more programming.

-Bottom line: VR is not just a Ready Player One type of immersive universe.
-It can include augmented reality, and 360-degree videos, both of which are present and successful.
-But as far as the full VR promise, can you imagine a future where VR doesn’t become a meaningful part of our culture, fulfilling all of its promises?
+The Bottom Line: VR is not just a Ready Player One type of immersive universe.
+It can include augmented reality, and 360-degree videos, both of which are increasingly present and successful.
+When you envision the future, do you see VR becoming a meaningful part of our culture, fulfilling all of its promises?
 Not everything is a success or failure.
 Many technologies have their own niche, which does not take away from their value.